Disaster Preparedness and Recovery

 Special Precautions

 Before entering a structure that has been flooded, make sure that it is not in danger of collapsing.
 Let the building air out to remove foul odors or escaped gas.
-When entering a flooded building, beware that there could be holes in the floor, loose boards, hanging or loose plaster, and other hazards.
-Flood waters could contain toxins, snakes, insects or animals.

-Do not smoke or use an open flame in the building.
-Do not turn on the electrical system as it may have become short circuited.
 Turn off the main electrical circuit.
 For your safety, stand on a dry surface and avoid touching the metal handle of the switch box.
 Use a piece of heavy rubber, plastic, or a piece of dry wood to open the metal door and turn off the switch.
-Cut off gas and electricity.
-Do not touch electrical equipment if you are wet or standing in water.
-If you have gas service, it should be turned off at your meter, tank, or supply line.
-Call your local utility if you detect any fumes.

 Flood Cleaning Tips